 Japanese homeless people are also known to care for stray animals in urban parks.
 Not all homeless people in Japan are in this situation for lack of alternatives or opportunities.

 Most of these homeless people are elderly, retired, abandoned, or simply decided to isolate themselves from society for some reason.
 Social and economic pressure ended up affecting some of these people.

 A good number of these homeless people are in this situation because they chose to live this way because they want to feel free and without the pressures imposed by society.

-Unemployment is not a common cause, as in Japan it has more labor than employees.
-Still, some homeless people are lazy and do not want to work, or simply get trauma from work.
+Unemployment is not a common cause, as Japan has more labor than employees.
+Still, some homeless people are lazy and don't want to work, or they just got trauma from work.

-As many have chosen this life, we should not rule them out, nor should we blame the country for this small number of homeless people.
-In fact many are happy and have a better social life than many Japanese.
+As many have chosen this life, we must not judge them, nor blame the country for this small number of homeless.
+In fact, many are happy and have a better social life than many Japanese.

 We wrote this article dedicated to them, so that you all don't forget that in Japan there are people with problems, and they face these problems and challenges in a positive way.